ceilfors/notes/notes/Websites_should_be_designed_for_scanning.md

 # Websites should be designed for scanning
 It's a fallacy to assume that website users will be reading the content of a website thoroughly, whilst the most users will be scanning instead.
 Users will not open up a webpage then start reading from left to right, top to bottom, with rigour.
 What they will do instead is they will start to look into something that have managed to caught their attention, based on what they're looking for.
-The design effort that we should spend is on figuring out the best way to catch the users attention.
+The design effort that we should spend is to optimise this scanning process, therefore making the websites self-evident ([[Usable websites are self-evident]]).

 ---
 ## References